coderturtle/first-90-days/content/60to90/innovation/techradar/_index.en.md

 One of the Tech Radar's purposes is to find the right balance between fast technology adoption and thorough assessment.
 There is a cost of opportunity when not adopting new, better ways to build software systems; however, choosing the wrong technology can be costly.

-The Tech Radar process defines a shortlist of stages (i.e., rings) that technology has to pass through in its way to be fully onboarded and available to HUB engineers.
+The Tech Radar process defines a shortlist of stages (i.e., rings) that technology has to pass through in its way to be fully onboarded and available to Gremlin Incs engineers.
 This document outlines those states and what inputs, outputs, activities, and criteria should be considered to move through the process towards a successful ending.

 For the rest of this document, we will use the term "Blip" to refer to any given technology (e.g., language, framework, tool, platform or technique) that appears on the radar.